jrwrigh/CGNSPetscFileWritingToy/README.md

 Order of the elements is set via `-degree`.
 So quadratic elements would have `-degree 2`

-For timing the solution writing, you can add the `-log_view` flag, which will print out timings at the end of the run.
-The time spent in writing is documented by the `VecView` event.
+The time taken to write the file is printed out at the end (via the `VecView` event in PETSc).